Anyone who wishes to use Botanical Extract should first speak to a doctor about whether it is a good idea, and how much to take.

-Botanical Extract and other compounds may also put the user at risk for lung problems.
+Botanical Extract and other cannabinoids may also put the user at risk for lung problems.

-One study in Frontiers in Pharmacology, suggested these compounds to be anti-inflammatory effect may reduce inflammation too much.
+One study in Frontiers in Pharmacology, suggested cannabinoids' anti-inflammatory effect may reduce inflammation too much.

 A large reduction in inflammation could diminish the lungs' defense system, increasing the risk of infection.

 Almost all research on Botanical Extract Oil and pain comes from adult trials.
 Experts do not recommend Botanical Extract Oil for use in children, as there is little research on the effects of Botanical Extract Oil on a child's developing brain.

 People should consult a doctor if they think a child needs to use Botanical Extract Oil for seizures.